Rezanans-wow/BZ-antiddos/Pterodactyl-intergration/README.md

 Little bash script, for block ip/subnet of bad ASN (What using Stressers) for Pterodactyl.io!
 > Me are happy if you want to help me with this script!
 Or any fork, are encouraged

-⚠️ This is are under development
+⚠️ This project is still under development

 * Blocked stresser's ASN Zone